chinchalinchin/chinchalinchin/README.md

 ![](./assets/testimonial_math_201.jpg)

 Once upon a time, I was a professor.
 I taught math and physics to impressionable youths, steering them away from the lofty pursuits of rage tweeting and OnlyFans, towards the dark, twisted corridors of science where the corrupt heart of humanity festers and taints all who behold it.
-I have since repented and now to atone for my sins, I wear hair shirts and spend my days furiously masturbating to Belle Delphine.
+I have since repented and now to atone for my sins, I wear hair shirts and spend my days giving my money to cam girls.
 I can only hope my penance is enough to offset the contributions I made to the decline of civilzation.

 Anyway, these days, I'm a Full Stack Developer and a DevOps engineer.
 I specialize in building infrastructure for cloud native applications and migrating legacy systems onto the cloud.
 But who cares about that?